Beyond Agreement: Diagnosing the Rationale Alignment of Automated Essay Scoring Methods based on Linguistically-informed Counterfactuals: Introduction

-In this paper, we aim to systematically investigate whether the underlying reasoning of models adheres to scoring rubrics—essentially, whether it aligns with human rationale.
-Specifically, we propose a model-agnostic diagnosis method that uses linguistically-informed counterfactuals to scrutinize the scoring mechanism of both traditional NLP models and LLMs.
-The diagnostic approach closely integrates linguistic knowledge from scoring rubrics, such as conventions, vocabulary, syntax, and coherence, with LLMs employed for fine-grained and controllable counterfactual generation.
-Our investigation reveals that: \textbf{(1)} BERT-like models can discern knowledge in conventions and language complexity but struggle to grasp the logical structure and coherence of texts; and \textbf{(2)} LLMs, although have lower score agreement than traditional models, display a superior inherent alignment with human experts' reasoning.
-Through few-shot learning or fine-tuning, LLMs can achieve both high score agreement and rationale alignment.
-Meanwhile, they can discernibly offer writing feedback.
+In this paper, we systematically investigate whether models adhere to scoring rubrics when producing scores and feedback on essays, thereby assessing their alignment with human rationale.
+To quantify this alignment, we introduce the concept of \textit{rationale alignment}, measured by the difference in scores and feedback between original essays and their counterfactuals.
+As shown in \Cref{fig:overall_diagram}, we propose a model-agnostic diagnosis method that uses linguistically-informed counterfactuals to scrutinize the scoring behavior of BERT-like models and LLMs.
+The diagnostic approach closely integrates linguistic knowledge from scoring rubrics, such as conventions, accuracy, vocabulary, syntax, and coherence, with LLMs employed for fine-grained and controllable counterfactual generation.

+Our investigation reveals that: \textbf{(1)} BERT-like models can discern differences in conventions and language complexity but struggle to grasp the logical structure and coherence of essays; and \textbf{(2)} LLMs, although have lower score agreement than traditional models, display a superior alignment with human experts' reasoning during scoring and can also address counterfactual interventions in their feedback.
+Through few-shot learning or fine-tuning, LLMs can achieve both high scoring agreement and rationale alignment.